How Urgent Is This Bug?

 - How long has this bug been live?

-First: who can experience this bug?
 Users are typically segmented into roles: you might have admins, employees, logged-in customers, and logged-out customers.
 Who can experience the bug?
-If the answer is only employees, you can manage expectations with them directly, so DEFCON raises.
-We can fix this bug like any other.
+If the answer is only employees, you can manage expectations with them directly, so DEFCON raises (which, we remember, is good).
+It’s not an emergency and we can fix this bug like any other.

-How likely are they to get into the condition to see this bug?
-Does this happen when a certain action is taken?
+Does this bug happen when a certain action is taken?
 When does it happen?
-If you aren’t sure how common it is, look at metrics to estimate.
-Sometimes the answer is: “the homepage is a white screen for every user.”
-And many other times, it’s: “this promo code that we sent to 10 people doesn’t work on a Leap Day, which ends in 30 minutes.”
-Not an emergency.
+If you aren’t sure how common it is, look for metrics or estimate.
+Sometimes the answer is severe: “The homepage is a white screen for every user.”
+And many, many other times, it isn’t: “This promo code that we sent to 10 people doesn’t work on a Leap Day, which ends in 30 minutes.”

 If the bug prevents an action, how important is that action?
-Is this preventing checkout ($$$), product customization ($$), or applying a promo code ($)?
+Is this preventing checkout (expensive), or updating a user’s avatar (not expensive)?
 How does this impact the business?
 If just a little, raise that DEFCON.

-Some might respond: “I’m an operator and my management will tell me if this is priority.”
+Some might respond: “I’m an individual contributor and my management will tell me if this is priority.”
 I disagree.
-We, engineers, need to advise our management on the importance of bugs.
+We, engineers, must advise our management on the importance of bugs.
 Often it takes a programmer to answer many of these questions.
-So while you’re down there, tell us: what’s the damage?
+Be a consultant and teach people not to panic.

-My mentor cared, but was calm.
+In the story I started this post with, my mentor cared a lot about the code and customers, and was calm.
 They understood that fixing a bug requires us to understand it.
-You’ll work faster because you’re calm.
-Your calmness will help you confirm that it’s permanently, thoroughly fixed.
+And you’ll do that better when calm.
+Your calmness will help you confirm that it’s truly fixed.
 And you’ll make continual progress because you don’t let every alarm distract you.